-The Center is a unique community media collaborative combining Mercer’s liberal arts-based journalism and media studies program with the professional expertise of The Telegraph, Georgia’s third-largest daily newspaper, and Georgia Public Broadcasting, the third-largest public broadcaster in the country based on population reach, and 13WMAZ, the most-watched television station in central Georgia.
+The Center for Collaborative Journalism is a unique community media collaborative combining Mercer’s liberal arts-based journalism and media studies programs with the professional expertise of The Telegraph, Georgia’s third-largest daily newspaper; Georgia Public Broadcasting, the third-largest public broadcaster in the country based on population reach; and 13WMAZ, the most-watched television station in central Georgia.

 - The journalistic innovation resulting from Mercer’s undergraduate journalism program taught by faculty with strong practical journalism experience who employ a curriculum featuring a medical school-like clinical component;

 - A mission of steady engagement with the issues and how to resolve them.
-In the past years, the collaboration has produced award-winning projects focused on the people of Macon, blight, pedestrian safety and the resegregation of public schools.
+In the past years, the Collaborative has produced award-winning projects focused on the people of Macon, blight, pedestrian safety and the resegregation of public schools.

 Mercer and its partners have created one of largest journalism/community projects in the country and a model for higher education/media collaborations in other cities.